nap2000/docs/ref-question-types.rst

 **Appearance:**

-*  pdflineimage, followed by the names of the geopoint questions to include in the compound image.
+*  pdflineimage, followed by the name of a :ref:`geocompound-widget` question or the names of the geopoint questions to include in the compound image.
 *  pdftl, followed by questions that set traffic light colors
+*  pdflinelocation followed by the marker type and index that you want the location on

 Added in Smap Server version 21.11